Ovda Airbase: Today

 For the first time in its history, the IAF appointed its first female commander of an air force base at Ovda Airbase in March 2024.

 In mid-May 2025, the IAF announced that the 115 Squadron "Flying Dragon" at Ovda had been closed down and its jets and personnel transferred to active operational squadrons at other military airbases.
 The reason given was that this had become necessary due to changes in the combat arenas.
 In the future, even greater emphasis will be placed on the further development and deployment of simulators in which the IAF will train air combat.
 The operational squadrons will also take over this task among themselves.

 Since there are no longer any fighter jets stationed there, Ovda Airbase currently has sixty empty hardened aircraft shelters (HAS).
-Why these are not being used is unknown.
 At the end of August 2025, the base was reopened as a joint training center for air and ground troops.
 This is the first time that the IDF and IAF have operated a base together.
 The establishment of this training center was one of the lessons learned from the Hamas attack on 7 October 2023.